 Getting out of the AFC is no easy feat.
-Between 2000-2015, five teams divided up the AFC titles.
-The New England Patriots won six times, the Pittsburgh Steelers won three, the Denver Broncos and the Baltimore Ravens captured two each, with the other going to the Oakland Raiders.
+Between 2000-2015, only five teams won AFC titles.
+The New England Patriots won six, the Pittsburgh Steelers three, the Denver Broncos and the Baltimore Ravens captured two each, with the other going to the Oakland Raiders.
 Over the same time frame, 11 different NFC teams went to the Super Bowl.

 How To Make Money Betting On AFC

 The AFC could also be described as the dynasty conference.
-Over its history, certain teams have risen up to control the conference over several years.
+Historically, certain teams have risen up to control the conference for an extended period.
 First was the Miami Dolphins, who played in three Super Bowls from 1971-73, winning twice and posting a perfect 17-0 season in 1972.

 When betting on the AFC, it's difficult to look past the powerhouses, but they can be beaten.
 For all their success, the New England Patriots went 6-4 in AFC Championship Games between 2001-15.

 Seven teams played in multiple AFC Championship Games betweeen 2000-15 and the Patriots were one of five of them who won at least two Super Bowls - the Pittsburgh Steelers (3-2), Denver Broncos (2-1), Indianapolis Colts (2-2) and Baltimore Ravens (2-2) being the others.